5:2 = The Perfect Ratio

 Welcome to Shady Side Academy Senior School’s five-day boarding program, where we work to cultivate trust, a sense of community and intellectual spirit.

-Community develops from having a collective sense of purpose and in Shady Side’s boarding program this purpose can be broadly defined as learning and having fun together.
+Community develops from having a collective sense of purpose, and in Shady Side’s boarding program this purpose can be broadly defined as learning and having fun together.
 In building trust and intellectual spirit, we hold our students to high expectations, both in their academic and social development.
-An enthusiastic team of dorm parents and on-campus faculty, who also teach and coach at the Academy, know the students well and develop strong relationships with the boarders.
-Along with actively supervising the boarders, the residential life faculty offer academic support in their discipline and a listening ear when needed.
+An enthusiastic team of dorm parents and on-campus faculty members know the students well and develop strong relationships with the boarders.
+Along with actively supervising the boarders, the residential life faculty offers academic support in their discipline and a listening ear when needed.

-Come spend some time in our dorms and see for yourself why 5:2 is indeed the perfect ratio.
+I invite you to explore these web pages to learn more about our five-day boarding program.
+Then, come and spend some time in our dorms and see for yourself why 5:2 is indeed the perfect ratio.

 Director of Residential Life, Dean of Students